cassgvp/WIN-Open-Neuroimaging-Community/docs/community/pathways-2-motivate.md

 ---
-title: Pathway motivations
+title: 5.
+Pathway motivations
 parent: Personas and Pathways
 grand_parent: Open WIN Community
 has_children: false
 nav_order: 5
 ---

-# Pathway barriers
+# 5. Pathway motivations
 {: .fs-9 }

 What might be the barriers to engagement for our [personas](personas-descriptions.md) and how can we address these?